chtoucas/Narvalo.NET/Issues.md

 ----------------

 **WIP**
+- Monad.tt, review (and this is needed) the postconditions.
 - Narvalo.Web.UI.Assets.AssetManager -> Add volatile to the Initialized... fields.
 - CC, review and understand all the NO_CCCHECK_SUPPRESSIONS Format.CurrentCulture.
 Narvalo.Int64Encoder.FromFlickrBase58String.